-The next step has to do with donation receipts.
+The next step has to do with donation tax receipts themselves.
 Your donation receipts should be automatically sent to your donors in a PDF format to save time and reduce stress.
 If you’re using Keela, it’s pretty easy to do this since the whole process is automated.

-As soon as a gift is received through a Keela online donation form, the receipt is automatically generated and emailed to donors immediately.
+As soon as a gift is received through your online donation form, the receipt is automatically generated and emailed to donors immediately.
 The donation receipt includes the Donation ID, Serial Number, Organization Name and Address, and Signatures.
-For recurring donations, the donors can choose to receive a receipt for every gift or a cumulative receipt at the end of the year.
+For recurring donations, the donors should be able to choose to receive a receipt for every gift or a cumulative receipt at the end of the year.

 However, for your email communications to be effective, you need to understand your donors.
 Segmenting your donors based on their giving history will help you identify your most and least engaged supporters.
 With this information, you can send targeted messages to each donor segment to encourage them to take action.